Phonak Roger Troubleshooting

 If both your transmitter(s) and receiver(s) are powered up and you rub the microphone port on the transmitter with your finger you should hear a noisy rubbing sound in your ears.
 If you do not hear the noisy rub in your ears try pairing the transmitter to the receivers.

-Press and hold the ‘Connect’ button on the transmitter and hold it close to the receiver (within 10cm / 4 inch).
-After a couple of seconds the light on the transmitter will turn solid green for a couple of seconds before returning to a slow flashing white or green light.
-Repeat for each receiver you wish to pair.
+Roger Pen / Select / Table Mic – After a couple of seconds the light on the transmitter will turn solid green for a couple of seconds before returning to a slow flashing green light.

 Sometimes a bluetooth or wifi connection in close proximity to the transmitter and receivers you are trying to pair will interfere with the bonding process, try moving away from any sources that might be causing the problem, such as a bluetooth mobile phone or wifi router.